HarperDB/documentation/docs/technical-details/reference/resource-migration.md

   * A `target` property of `checkPermission` indicates that a method should check the permission before of request before proceeding.
 The default instance methods provide the default authorization behavior.
     * This supplants the need for `allowRead`, `allowUpdate`, `allowCreate`, and `allowDelete` methods, which shouldn't need to be used (and don't provide the id of the target record).
 * Any data from a POST, PUT, and PATCH request will be available in the second argument.
 This reverses the order of the arguments to `put`, `post`, and `patch` compared to the legacy Resource API.
-* Context is tracked using asynchronous context tracking, and will automatically be available to calls to other other resources.
+* Context is tracked using asynchronous context tracking, and will automatically be available to calls to other resources.
+This can be disabled by setting `static explicitContext = true`, which can improve performance.
-* The method will return a `Updatable` object (instead of a Resource instance), which provides properties mapped to a record, but these properties can be updated and changes will be saved when the transaction is committed.
-* The `update` methods will return an `Updatable` object (instead of a Resource instance), which provides properties mapped to a record, but these properties can be updated and changes will be saved when the transaction is committed.
+* The `update` method will return an `Updatable` object (instead of a Resource instance), which provides properties mapped to a record, but these properties can be updated and changes will be saved when the transaction is committed.

 Here are examples of how to convert/upgrade to the non-instance binding Resource API:
 Previous code with a `get` method: